Suphi Nuri İleri

-Suphi Nuri İleri (1887, Gallipoli – 1945, Istanbul) was a Turkish politician and writer.
+Suphi Nuri İleri (1887–1945) was a Turkish politician and writer.

+Biography

-He was the brother of Celâl Nuri İleri.
-Their mother was Nefise Hanım, the eldest daughter of the Ottoman Albanian statesman Prevezeli Abidin Pasha, who served as Adana governor, Bahr-i Sefit (Aegean Islands) Governor and Minister of Foreign Affairs.
+Suphi was born in Gallipoli, Ottoman Empire, in 1887.
+He was the brother of Celal Nuri İleri.
+Their mother was Nefise Hanım, the eldest daughter of the Ottoman Albanian statesman Prevezeli Abidin Pasha, who served as Adana governor, Bahr-i Sefit (Aegean Islands) governor and minister of foreign affairs.
 Together in 1918 they founded the Turkish nationalist magazine İleri.

-In 1936 he produced the Turkish translation of Karl Marx's Capital: Critique of Political Economy.
+In 1936 he produced the Turkish translation of Karl Marx's Capital: Critique of Political Economy. İleri was among the contributors of the cultural magazine Yeni Adam.

+İleri died in Istanbul in 1945.

+His son, Rasih Nuri İleri, was a socialist politician and also, translated Karl Marx's Capital: Critique of Political Economy in 1965.